eliasjames/devdemystified-webapp/annotations/08-test-load-board.md

 The test will error saying `loadBoard` is not a function.

 ## Add the solution
 In `game.core.node.js`, add the `loadBoard` property to the object.
+We're again taking advantage of the "object property shorthand" - instead of `loadBoard: function loadBoard(...`, we can just declare a function name followed by parentheses with any parameters, and JavaScript will auto-add an object property with the same name.

 An object property can have any JavaScript value, but assigning a function has special meaning.
 Objects collect related data together, but functions _do stuff_, representing an object's behavior.
 An object's behaviors are called its "methods".
 The term method has a specific technical meaning, but it's frequently used interchangably with "function" when referring to object properties.

 A method does get a special keyword, `this`. `this` refers to the object which the function is attached to, and provides a way to link data and behavior directly (if the object gets renamed, `this` still works).